EmdadHaque/MyResume/projects/rdp_to_azure_vm_with_entra_id.md

 - To control who can RDP to the VM as a standard user or as an administrator, use the built-in roles _Virtual Machine User Login_ and _Virtual Machine Administrator Login_ respectively.
 Go to VM > _Access Control (IAM)_ > _Add Role Assignment_ > Select one of the above roles and the user or group you wish to have this role.

-- To add MFA prompt for the RDP access, create a Conditional Policy that Grants access to Resources when MFA requirement is met.
+- To add MFA prompt for the RDP access, create a **Conditional Policy** that Grants access to Users for All Resources when the MFA Requirement is met.

 - To RDP to the VM:
     - Connect to the Azure VPN from your local device.